mochristman/Morgan-Christman/content/authors/admin/_index.md

 ---

 I am an Ecology PhD Candidate in the Biology Department as well as a National Science Foundation Trainee within the Climate Adaptation Science Program at Utah State University.
-Broadly, my research interests include ecology, data science, and conservation.

 My current research evaluates the impact of anthropogenic disturbances on bumble bee diversity, colony growth, and development both on a state and national scale.
 My goal is to produce research that both informs and helps promote positive conservation and management practices.